Research-Based

 Garden of Life Dr Formulated Enzymes Organic Digest

-Another nationally known brand, Garden of Life, with products formulated by Dr. David Perlmutter, a board-certified neurologist, and expert in the human microbiome.
-In addition to a broad-spectrum plant-based formula, this product contains a proprietary blend of twenty-nine different organic fruits and vegetables.
-Yes, we said proprietary blend; however, each enzyme is identified, and the dosage is evident in the Supplement Facts panel.
+Another nationally recognized brand, Garden of Life features products formulated by Dr. David Perlmutter, a board-certified neurologist and human microbiome expert.
+Beyond a broad-spectrum plant-based formula, this product contains a proprietary blend of twenty-nine different organic fruits and vegetables.
+Yes, it includes a proprietary blend; however, each enzyme is identified with its dosage clearly shown in the Supplement Facts panel.

-This pick is a delicious Tropical Fruit Punch chewable to be taken after meals and is gluten-free, dairy-free, and soy-free.
+This selection is a delicious Tropical Fruit Punch chewable taken after meals and is gluten-free, dairy-free, and soy-free.

 For Added Gut Health Try Stacking your Enzymes with a Probiotic

-Each of our picks come from companies that specialize in digestive health, marketing probiotics as well as digestive enzymes.
-We highly recommend stacking a probiotic product with your enzymes for added gut health support.
-Need help finding a good one?
+Each of our recommendations comes from companies specializing in digestive health, marketing probiotics alongside digestive enzymes.
+We highly recommend combining a probiotic product with your enzymes for enhanced gut health support.
+Need help finding a quality option?
 Use our guide to the best probiotic supplements.

 To Summarize: Do Digestive Enzyme Supplements Work?

-If you suffer from occasional bloating, gas, or heartburn, we think supplementing with a digestive enzyme is appropriate.
-Start with a minimal dose and titrate up based on your tolerance.
-Although digestive enzymes are generally considered safe, their side effects can be similar to the symptoms you are treating.
+If you experience occasional bloating, gas, or heartburn, we believe digestive enzyme supplementation is appropriate.
+Start with a minimal dose and adjust based on your tolerance.
+While digestive enzymes are generally considered safe, their side effects can mirror the symptoms you’re treating.

-If you do decide to take enzymes, we highly recommend a company and brand such as those represented in our picks, one that is reputable, scientifically formulated, quality tested, and with a money-back guarantee.
+If you decide to take enzymes, we highly recommend choosing a reputable company and brand like those in our selections—one that’s scientifically formulated, quality tested, and backed by a money-back guarantee.

 Photo of author